Hailie Mace: North Carolina Courage, 2020–2021

 On January 10, 2020, Mace's NWSL rights were traded to the North Carolina Courage in exchange for McCall Zerboni.
 She made her debut in the 2020 NWSL Challenge Cup against Portland Thorns FC.
 Mace had an assist to North Carolina's first goal which was scored by Debinha, and the Courage won the match 2–1.

 Mace scored her first NWSL goal on May 28, 2021, against Racing Louisville FC in the 75th minute of play, then scored again in the 89th minute to help North Carolina win 5–0.

 Kristianstads DFF (loan), 2020

 North Carolina loaned Mace to Swedish club Kristianstads DFF from August 2020 to November 2020.
 Kristianstads finished the season in third place and qualified for the UEFA Women's Champions League.

 Kansas City Current, 2021–2025

 On July 22, 2021, the Courage traded Mace to NWSL club Kansas City NWSL with teammates Kristen Hamilton and Katelyn Rowland, in exchange for Amy Rodriguez and $60,000 in allocation money.
 She debuted with Kansas City on July 23, 2021, against her former team in the North Carolina Courage.
 The game ended in a scoreless draw.

-The renamed Kansas City Current announced on December 19, 2022, that the club had signed Mace to a three-year contract.
+Mace scored 4 goals in 18 league games, starting 17, playing primarily at left wing in the 2022 season.
+After finishing fifth in the league, she played the entirety of the playoffs as the renamed Kansas City Current reached the 2022 NWSL Championship, losing 2–0 to the Portland Thorns.
+She was named to the NWSL Best XI Second Team at the end of the season.
+On December 19, 2022, the club announced that they signed Mace to a three-year contract.

-Mace became a free agent at the end of the 2025 season.
-On November 11, 2025, she announced on Instagram that she would not be re-signing with the Current.
+Mace played in 23 regular-season games, starting 15, in the 2025 season, covering both right back and center back.
+She helped the Current win the NWSL Shield with the best record in the league, setting multiple NWSL records including most points, most wins, and fewest goals allowed in a season.
+In the playoffs, the Current were upset 2–1 by Gotham FC in the quarterfinals.
+She was named to the NWSL Best XI Second Team for the second time in her career.
+On November 11, 2025, she announced on Instagram that she would not be re-signing with the Current as a free agent.

+Orlando Pride, 2026–

+On December 2, 2025, the Orlando Pride announced that they had signed Mace to a three-year contract.
+Mace made her Pride debut on March 15, 2026, earning the start in Orlando's season-opening defeat to the Seattle Reign.